the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 * ES6
   * variable declarations with const and let
   * arrow functions can be used to shorten your function declarations
+  * classes and how they play together with React

 It makes sense to take a break at this point.
 Internalize the learnings and apply them on your own.
 You can experiment with the source code you have written so far.